A new kind of Preventative Maintenance

 How many different manufacturers of breakers are in your facility?

-Are there new replacements available for all the breakers in your facility?
+Are there new replacements available for all the obsolete breakers in your facility?

 What do all the breakers interchange with in your facility?